SPDR Bloomberg 3-12 Month T-Bill ETF (NYSEARCA:BILS) Shares Up 0%

 SPDR Bloomberg 3-12 Month T-Bill ETF Stock Up 0.0 %

-A number of hedge funds have recently added to or reduced their stakes in the company.
-UBS Group AG acquired a new position in SPDR Bloomberg 3-12 Month T-Bill ETF in the third quarter worth approximately $40,000.
-Global Retirement Partners LLC acquired a new position in SPDR Bloomberg 3-12 Month T-Bill ETF in the second quarter worth approximately $80,000.
-MCF Advisors LLC acquired a new position in SPDR Bloomberg 3-12 Month T-Bill ETF in the third quarter worth approximately $220,000.
-Financial Life Advisors acquired a new position in SPDR Bloomberg 3-12 Month T-Bill ETF in the third quarter worth approximately $526,000.
-Finally, BCGM Wealth Management LLC acquired a new position in SPDR Bloomberg 3-12 Month T-Bill ETF in the third quarter worth approximately $992,000.
+Several hedge funds and other institutional investors have recently made changes to their positions in BILS.
+Royal Bank of Canada purchased a new stake in shares of SPDR Bloomberg 3-12 Month T-Bill ETF in the third quarter worth approximately $6,205,000.
+Raymond James Financial Services Advisors Inc. purchased a new stake in shares of SPDR Bloomberg 3-12 Month T-Bill ETF in the third quarter worth approximately $6,012,000.
+TRU Independence Asset Management 2 LLC purchased a new stake in shares of SPDR Bloomberg 3-12 Month T-Bill ETF in the second quarter worth approximately $3,614,000.
+Retirement Capital Strategies purchased a new stake in shares of SPDR Bloomberg 3-12 Month T-Bill ETF in the second quarter worth approximately $3,109,000.
+Finally, Atria Investments LLC lifted its position in shares of SPDR Bloomberg 3-12 Month T-Bill ETF by 105.3% in the third quarter.
+Atria Investments LLC now owns 56,158 shares of the company’s stock worth $5,594,000 after purchasing an additional 28,799 shares in the last quarter.

 - Get a free copy of the StockNews.com research report on SPDR Bloomberg 3-12 Month T-Bill ETF (BILS)